bablokb/pi-vameter/README.md

 The module ![](doc/module.jpg "module") mainly uses two components

-  - a ADC converter with at least two channels (e.g. MCP3002)
+  - an ADC converter with at least two channels (e.g. MCP3002)
   - a Hall sensor

 (see  the [circuit](doc/circuit-module.gif "circuit") for details).